Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Government & PoliticsHorticulture & ForestryIndustry & Commerce.
 A significant historical year for this entry is 1891.

 Location.
 41° 9.385′ N, 83° 24.904′ W. Marker is in Fostoria, Ohio, in Seneca County.
-Marker is on West Tiffin Street west of South Main Street, on the right when traveling west.
+It is on West Tiffin Street west of South Main Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 213 S Main St, Fostoria OH 44830, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Home Site of the Foster Family (within shouting distance of this marker); St. Wendelin Parish's Cross (approx. 0.2 miles away); Glass Heritage Gallery (approx. 0.4 miles away); Risdon Square (approx. 0.7 miles away); Veterans Memorial (approx. 0.9 miles away); Veterans Memorial Flagpole (approx. 0.9 miles away); "Lest We Forget" (approx. 0.9 miles away); Vietnam Veterans Memorial (approx. 0.9 miles away).
+At least 8 other markers are within walking distance of this marker: Home Site of the Foster Family (within shouting distance of this marker); St. Wendelin Parish's Cross (approx. 0.2 miles away); Glass Heritage Gallery (approx. 0.4 miles away); Risdon Square (approx. 0.7 miles away); Veterans Memorial (approx. 0.9 miles away); Veterans Memorial Flagpole (approx. 0.9 miles away); "Lest We Forget" (approx. 0.9 miles away); Vietnam Veterans Memorial (approx. 0.9 miles away).
 Touch for a list and map of all markers in Fostoria.

 Paid Advertisement